timjogorman/RicherEventDescription/guidelines.md

 care, rather than a specific discussion of that patient's treatment plan.
 These EVENTs are clearly not a part of the patient's actual course of treatment, and thus should not show up on his or her timeline.
-If the note reads ``We discussed her upcoming surgery as well as the possibility for future recurrence'', we certainly do not want ``recurrence'' showing up on a factual timeline, but we certainly would want ``surgery'' to show up.
+If the note reads "We discussed her upcoming surgery as well as the possibility for future recurrence", we certainly do not want "recurrence" showing up on a factual timeline, but we certainly would want "surgery" to show up.

 In order to properly train our systems to find EVENTs, all EVENTs must be marked; however, we must make sure that we can reconstruct